 Classical liberals have long understood the connection between war and state power.
 Thomas Paine wrote that an observer of the British government would conclude that taxes were not raised to carry on wars, but that wars were raised to carry on taxes.
 That is, the English and other European governments gave the impression of quarrelling in order to fleece their countries by taxes.
 The early twentieth-century liberal Randolph Bourne wrote simply, War is the health of the State—the only way to create a herd instinct in a free people and the best way to extend the powers of government.

-U.S. history provides ample evidence of that.
-The great leaps in federal spending, taxation, and regulation have occurred during wartime—first, notably, the Civil War, then World War I and World War II.
+United States history provides ample evidence of that.
+The great leaps in federal spending, taxation, and regulation have occurred during wartime—first, notably, the Civil War, then the First World War and Second World War.
 War threatens the survival of the society, so even naturally libertarian Americans are more willing to put up with state demands at such a time—and courts agree to sanction unconstitutional extensions of federal power.
 Then, after the emergency passes, the government neglects to give up the power it has seized, the courts agree that a precedent has been set, and the state settles comfortably into its new, larger domain.
 During major American wars, the federal budget has gone up ten- or twenty-fold, then fallen after the war, but never to as low a level as it was before.
-Take World War I, for example: Federal spending was over seven hundred million dollars in 1916 but rose to nearly nineteen billion dollars in 1919.
+Take the First World War, for example: Federal spending was over seven hundred million dollars in 1916 but rose to nearly nineteen billion dollars in 1919.
 It never again fell below three billion dollars.

 It isn’t just money, of course.
 Wartime has occasioned such extensions of state power as conscription, the income tax, tax withholding, wage and price controls, rent control, censorship, crackdowns on dissent, and Prohibition, which really began with a 1917 statute.
 World War I was one of the great disasters of history: In Europe it ended ninety-nine years of relative peace and unprecedented economic progress and led to the rise of Communism in Russia and Nazism in Germany and to the even greater destruction of World War II.
 In the United States the consequences were far less dramatic but still noteworthy; in two short years President Woodrow Wilson and Congress created the Council of National Defence, the United States Food Administration, the United States Fuel Administration, the War Industries Board, the Emergency Fleet Corporation, the United States Grain Corporation, the United States Housing Corporation, and the War Finance Corporation.
 Wilson also nationalised the railroads.
 It was a dramatic leap toward the megastate we now struggle under, and it could not have been done in the absence of the war.